xiang1103/Car-Brand-Detector/README.md

 ## Models
 - [x] Training from scratch CNN
 - [x] Training from scratch ResNet-16
-- [] Visualize the heatmap of weights on image to see where the model is paying attention to
+- [ ] Visualize the heatmap of weights on image to see where the model is paying attention to
-- [] Finetuning a pretrained model
+- [x] Finetuning a pretrained model
-- [] Test performance on adversial attacks
+- [ ] Test performance on adversial attacks on correctly predicted samples